 Our programs are personalised for your individual needs.
 We aim to help people and families through tough times.

 When you’re renting, a notice to vacate the premises can seem like the worst-case scenario.
 But it doesn’t have to be.
 There are always options available to you.
-Our Tenancy Support program provides advocacy and advice for people in private residential tenancy agreements.
+Our Tenancy Support program provides advocacy and advice for people in private residential tenancy agreements, including rooming house residents and caravan parks.

-Our team has extensive training with the Tenants Union Victoria.
+Our team has extensive training with Tenants Victoria.
 They can help you understand your rights and responsibilities as a tenant.
-We will act as your advocate in disputes with real estate agents and landlords.
+We will act as your advocate in disputes with your rental provider.

 Our Tenancy Plus program supports people in public or community housing.
 An eviction notice doesn’t mean you have no options.